SWE-QA: Can Language Models Answer Repository-level Code Questions?: Benchmark Construction

 To ensure \ourbench{} reflects the complexities of real-world software engineering, we first conducted an empirical study to understand the types of questions developers pose when working with large codebases.
 We systematically collected and analyzed a large corpus of questions from GitHub issues to build a comprehensive taxonomy of repository-level questions.
 This taxonomy serves as the foundation for our benchmark construction.

-Our data collection process began by crawling 77,100 GitHub issues from the 11 popular repositories used in SWE-bench~\cite{jimenez2024swe} (excluding Django, which has issues disabled).
+Our data collection process began by crawling 77,100 GitHub issues from the 12 popular repositories used in SWE-bench~\cite{jimenez2024swe} (details of collected issues are available in Appendix~\ref{app:collecting-issue}).
 To focus on substantive discussions, we filtered for issues with a body length of at least 1,000 characters, resulting in a dataset of 41,955 issues.
-Given that issues often contain extensive descriptive text, we employed a large language model to parse each issue and extract explicit questions related to code understanding.
+Given that issues often contain extensive descriptive text, we employed a large language model to parse each issue and extract explicit questions related to code understanding (see Prompt~\ref{prompt1} in Appendix~\ref{app:prompt} for details).
 This process yielded 127,415 distinct questions, with an average of 3.04 questions per issue.
-Details on the prompts are available in our supplementary material~\cite{swe-qa-repo}.
-The distribution of collected issues across repositories is shown in Figure~\ref{fig:issue-distribution}.

-We first manually analyzed a random sample of 1,000 questions through an iterative open coding process to identify recurring patterns and developer intentions.
+We first randomly sampled 1,000 questions, which were manually analyzed by two annotators with three years of development experience using an iterative top-down and bottom-up open coding process to identify recurring patterns and developer intentions.
+The two annotators performed the coding in parallel, and any disagreements were resolved through discussion among the authors until full consensus was reached.
 This yielded a structured two-level taxonomy for repository-level QA, as summarized in Table~\ref{tab:question_taxonomy}.
-The first level categorizes questions based on their primary interrogative: \textit{What} (factual inquiry), \textit{Why} (causal explanation), \textit{Where} (location identification), and \textit{How} (procedural explanation).
+The first level categorizes questions based on their primary interrogative: \textit{What}, \textit{Why}, \textit{Where}, and \textit{How}.
 The second level further classifies questions into 12 fine-grained user intentions, such as dependency tracing, design rationale clarification, and algorithm analysis, which reflect common software engineering activities.